 Whalley Range

 Whalley Range is a largely residential suburb in South Manchester.
-Located near to some of Manchester's main arterial routes, Whalley Range is home to the ornately decorated British Muslim Heritage Centre, a former GMB college.
+Located in proximity to some of Manchester's main arterial routes, Whalley Range is home to the ornately decorated British Muslim Heritage Centre, a former GMB college.

 Ardwick